patrick-zinner/youtube-hexagonal-architecture/README.md

 # Hexagonal Architecture in Spring Boot and Java

-This repo shows a simple setup for an Hexagonal Architecture using Spring Boot and Java as shown in my YoutubeVideo.
+This repo shows a simple setup for an Hexagonal Architecture using Spring Boot and Java as shown in my [Youtube video](https://youtu.be/J0etq6clvfw).

 ![Hexagon](./hexagon.png)